 - HI-SO Rooftop cocktails $13 to $18.

-Photographer: Jarcje.
-Source: Wikimedia Commons.
-License: CC BY-SA 3.0.SO/ Bangkok in one paragraph for the time-pressed planner
+SO/ Bangkok in one paragraph for the planner in a hurry

 Where SO/ Bangkok actually sits in Sathorn

-Photographer: Chainwit..
-Source: Wikimedia Commons.
-License: CC BY-SA 4.0.Rooms across the Five Elements, and which floors hold up
+Rooms across the Five Elements, and which floors hold up

 - SO Club Signature.
 Adds Club Signature lounge access on a dedicated floor for breakfast, afternoon tea, and evening canapes.

 The Lumpini Park view is the reason to book this hotel.
 Choose a room category with “Park View” in the name and a floor above the 15th.
-The Cozy category and the lower floors do not deliver the asset SO sells in its photography.
+The Cozy category and the lower floors do not deliver the asset SO/ sells in its photography.

 What the Lumpini Park view really delivers from the pool and the bar

-The 29th-floor HI-SO Rooftop Bar is the other half of the park-view value.
+The HI-SO Rooftop Bar on the 29th floor is the other half of the park view value.
 The terrace runs along the park side of the tower.
 Cocktails sit at $13 to $18, with a small bites menu.
 The bar opens at 5 pm and closes around 1 am most nights.
-Friday and Saturday evenings draw a high-volume crowd from outside the hotel, with a DJ set that the sound carries to a few of the upper-floor rooms on that face.
+Friday and Saturday evenings draw a high volume crowd from outside the hotel, with a DJ set that some guests in the upper rooms on that face say carries to the room.
 Sunday through Wednesday is the quiet window if a calmer rooftop is the goal.

 Service, spa, and the staffing pattern guests keep flagging